OnyJ/next-04_algo/README.md

   - `node sorting_functions.js list.txt` in the console to see Bubble and Insert sorting programs, working with `list.txt` and `list2.txt` numbers.
   - `node merge_sort.js` to see the Merge sort program in action (using `list.txt` and `list2.txt`).
 You can change numbers in files for other tests.

-- And more algorithms, project 2, in the second folder to run the same way.
+- The second projects algorithms are in `projet2_algos` folder.
+Proceed the same way to run tests with the `numbers.txt` file.

 Enjoy